Take Charge of Your Digestive Health with a Coeliac Disease Screening Test

 Your results will be available 24/7 through our online dashboard, My Wellness.
 You will receive an email notification as soon as your results are ready for viewing.
 Processing times vary by test, with some results accessible on the dashboard in as little as three days.
 The online dashboard also provides easy access to a downloadable PDF, making it simple to share your results with your GP.

 Gluten is a protein found primarily in wheat, barley and rye.
-If a person has a gluten intolerance, this protein can cause digestive issues and other symptoms.
+In some people, eating gluten can trigger digestive symptoms or discomfort.

-Symptoms vary from person to person, but the main symptom of coeliac disease/gluten allergy is digestive distress and may include:
+Symptoms vary widely from person to person, but common symptoms of coeliac disease include:

 • Nausea